-Obesity is not a single disorder but a heterogeneous group of conditions with multiple causes (Ref).
-In fact, studies have shown that ones' body weight is the result of the interaction between genetic, environmental and psychosocial factors, acting through the physiological mediators of energy intake and expenditure (Ref).
+Obesity is not a single disorder but a heterogeneous group of conditions with multiple causes (8).
+Body weight is the result of the interaction between genetic, environmental and psychosocial factors, acting through the physiological mediators of energy intake and expenditure (10).

-There are reports that clearly show that fatness run in families but the influence of the genotype on the etiology of obesity may be attenuated or exacerbated by non-genetic factors(Ref).
-The genetic influences seem to operate through susceptible genes for obesity which are inherited and impact adversely on body fat composition, anatomical distribution of fat, food intake and energy expenditure(Ref).
+Fatness run in families but the influence of the genotype on the etiology of obesity may be attenuated or exacerbated by non-genetic factors (11).
+The genetic influences seem to operate through susceptible genes for obesity which are inherited and impact adversely on body fat composition, anatomical distribution of fat, food intake and energy expenditure

-It has been shown that environmental factors drive the susceptible gene in to action(Ref).
-Some scientists have hypothesized that environmental factors play a key role in unmasking latent tendencies to develop obesity(Ref).
-The most variable component of energy expenditure is physical activity which has been reported to represent 20-50% of total energy expenditure (5-7).
+It has been shown that environmental factors drive the susceptible gene in to action (11, 12).
+Research hypothesized that environmental factors play a key role in unmasking latent tendencies to develop obesity (12).
+The biggest component of energy expenditure is physical activity which represents 20-50% of total energy expenditure (5-7).